fleetdm/fleet/handbook/digital-experience/article-formatting-guide.md

 ### `articleImageUrl`
 The relative url path for the article cover image.
 Article images are stored in `../website/assets/images/articles/` See [How to export images for the website](https://fleetdm.com/handbook/brand#how-to-export-images-for-the-website).

+### `description`
+The description meta-tag appears on social media posts when shared (e.g., on Twitter) and on browser results pages.
+It is also important for SEO purposes.

+The description should be between 50 - 150 characters and provide a summary of your article to give context or information to readers.
+Do not repeat the title for the description.

+> If you do not include a description, fleetdm.com will create a description using the articleTitle and the authorFullName meta tags

 ## Customizable CTA
 Use the following code snippet to include an inline CTA (call to action) in your article: